Opinion | How much damage can Trump do on his way out? Expect the worst.

-Never mind that the president wasn’t making sense.
 Angry Trump supporters dutifully gathered outside buildings where votes were being counted in Philadelphia, Phoenix, Las Vegas and other cities, demanding that the electoral process be short-circuited.
 It was shocking — but in the Trump era, not surprising — to see Americans openly calling for the votes of other Americans to be nullified.

+Later in the evening, Trump gave a rambling, in-person statement that might have read like badly written fiction if it weren’t so dangerous.
+He accused Democrats of perpetrating a massive fraud, saying, “Our numbers started miraculously getting whittled away in secret,” painting the legal and democratic counting of absentee and mail ballots as a monstrous conspiracy, and alleged that polls that understated his support were an effort to drive down Republican turnout.
+These are lies, told in service of an open attempt to disenfranchise Americans who did their best to meet their civic obligations in extraordinary circumstances.

 In this tense period of not knowing the final result, it is worth recalling why the count has proceeded so slowly — and why those last few votes to be counted are so crucial.
 Unprecedented numbers of voters chose to cast their ballots by mail because of the covid-19 pandemic, and those mail-in votes take time to certify and tally.
 As if to illustrate the risk, the nation recorded more than 100,000 new cases of covid-19 on Wednesday, an all-time high.

 But Trump cynically and tragically politicized the coronavirus and the politically neutral process of voting by mail.
-The result: Democrats chose to use mail-in and absentee options while more Republicans decided to vote in person.
+The result: Democrats chose to use mail-in or absentee options, while more Republicans decided to vote in person.
 In states such as Wisconsin, Michigan, Pennsylvania and Georgia, GOP-led state legislatures refused to allow election officials to begin counting mail-in votes until Election Day.

 The predictable result was a “red mirage.”
 The rapid tabulation of in-person votes gave Trump and the Republicans early leads that slowly eroded as the mail-in votes were counted.
 That process continues.

 Where Trump is concerned, Lord knows that anything can happen — witness the outcome in 2016, which gave many of us symptoms of post-traumatic stress disorder.
 But the fact that he is indeed likely to lose is illustrated by the lawsuits his campaign has filed in Pennsylvania, Michigan and Georgia contesting how and even whether some votes are counted.
-Candidates confident of victory do not run to the courts, especially not with suits such as these.
+Whatever Trump said on Thursday about the litigation his campaign is pursuing, candidates confident of victory do not run to the courts, especially not with suits such as these.

 There appeared to be little merit in the Trump complaints.
 He wants the count halted in Michigan.
 But counting is already finished there, and he lost.
-He exercised his right to demand a recount in Wisconsin where he lost by 20,000 votes, a margin of a size almost never reversed in a recount.
+He exercised his right to demand a recount in Wisconsin, where he lost by 20,000 votes, a margin of a size almost never reversed in a recount.

-But Trump’s ploys did threaten to further delay what a bitterly divided nation sorely needs: a final result.
+But Trump’s ploys did threaten to further delay what a bitterly divided nation sorely needs: a final result and the assurance everyone should accept it.

 It was impossible not to recall the traumatic election of 2000, when the outcome hinged on Florida and the nation endured weeks of legal wrangling over so-called pregnant and hanging chads.
 The Supreme Court ultimately handed victory to George W. Bush.
 His Democratic opponent, Al Gore, offered a graceful concession — even though his supporters believed he would have won had all the votes been counted.
 Does anyone imagine that Trump is capable of such a patriotic gesture?
 I certainly don’t.